1istbesser/opencart-delete-demo-data/README.md

 ## Description

 This extension makes it possible to easily delete all the demo data at once before going into production.
-The available options are all the data pieces included in the opencart clean installation.I will consider adding support for any other data/files that you may want to remove.
+The available options are all the data pieces included in the opencart clean installation.
+I will consider adding support for any other data/files that you may want to remove.

 ## Compatibility
 3.x